Joseph Stalin: Personality

 Stalin had a keen interest in the arts.
-He protected certain Soviet writers, such as Mikhail Bulgakov, even when their work was criticised as harmful to his regime.
+He protected certain Soviet writers, such as Mikhail Bulgakov, even when their work was criticised as harmful to his government.
 Stalin enjoyed classical music, owned around 2,700 records, and often attended the Bolshoi Theatre in the 1930s and 40s.
 His taste was conservative, favouring classical drama, opera, and ballet over what he dismissed as experimental "formalism", and disliked avant-garde in the visual arts.
 An autodidact, Stalin was a voracious reader who kept over 20,000 books, with little fiction.
 His favourite subject was history, and he was especially interested in the reigns of Russian leaders Ivan the Terrible, Peter the Great, and Catherine the Great.
 Lenin was his favourite author, but he read and appreciated works by Trotsky and other adversaries.